 Alternatively, if you want to provide grades for each portion of the research paper process, you can create separate assignments for each.
 You can then set up a calculated column in the Grade Center to add the points of each assignment to produce a final score for the research paper.

 The last graded attempt appears in the Grade Center column.
 To change the displayed grade to the first graded attempt, highest grade, lowest grade, or an average of attempts, access the Grade Center column's contextual menu, select Edit Column Information, and select the attempt to score from the Score attempts using drop-down list.

-You can delete an assignment at any time.
+You can delete an assignment from a course area and if no student submissions exist, the Grade Center column is also deleted.
 If students have submitted work, deleting the assignment also deletes the submissions.
 You can choose whether or not to keep the associated grades.
 Alternatively, retain student submissions by making the assignment unavailable rather than deleting it.

 Preserve scores in the Grade Center for this Assignment, but delete the assignment and all its submissions.

 Delete this Assignment, the Grade Center item for this Assignment, all grades for this Assignment, and all submissions for this Assignment.